dbsntw/RSSReader/README.md

 A simple Android RSS Reader app that downloads and parses any online RSS XML file asynchronously and display all feeds contained in a table.
 (A feed is hardcoded into the project for demo purpose)

+# Design Considerations
+* Easy-to-use API that can fetch a RSS feed and return a lightweight data object for consumption.
+* Neat CardView layout that can be reused for similar content in different view containers.

 # Getting Started

 1. The handler that is responsible for receiving the RSS Feed data has to implement the FetchFeedDelegate interface.